 The ‘pros’ are obvious: you save time, you can explore any world (real or virtual), you are being eco-friendly and you can ride multiple machines with one simulator.
 Of course VR will never beat the real thing, but I don’t think we should ignore it.

-The Sekonride concept was developed in collaboration with Jan Bujnak, an industrial designer from the Slovak Republic.
+The Sekonride concept was developed in February 2016 by Charles Bombardier in collaboration with Jan Bujnak, an industrial designer from the Slovak Republic.
 Jan graduated from the Academy of Fine Arts and Design in Bratislava and works as a freelance designer.
 Jan has also produced the concept images for the Typhon personal hovercraft and the Wemotaci hydrogen powered snowmobile.